M0NsTeRRR/helm-charts/README.md

 </div>

+> [!IMPORTANT]
+> Do not open a pull request to update `appVersion`, this is already managed by Renovate and GitHub workflows.
+> If you need a recent version, update your `values.yaml` to specify the desired version.

 These are my custom Helm charts.
 Documentation for each chart can be found in its respective README file.

 ## 🛠️ Dev